Ruins of Adventure

 - Required Proficiencies: none

-- Recommended Proficiencies: Alertness, Begging, Blind-Fighting, Bribery, Gather Information, Herbalism, Intimidation, Land-based Riding, Literacy, Observation, Poison Use, Somatic Concealment, Spellweaving, Tightrope Walking, Toxicology, Tracking, Tumbling, Venom Handling, Voice Mimicry
+- Recommended Proficiencies: Alertness, Begging, Blind-Fighting, Bribery, Gather Information, Herbalism, Intimidation, Land-based Riding, Literacy, Somatic Concealment, Spellweaving, Tightrope Walking, Toxicology, Tracking, Tumbling, Venom Handling, Voice Mimicry

 - Forbidden Proficiencies: none